 How to clean a mattress with baking soda

 Spilt your morning coffee or tea on your mattress?
 Don’t panic.
+First, move your comforter out of the way.
 Dab the excess liquid away with water, then head to the kitchen and mix 4oz of baking soda with one pint of water.
 Dab at the stain again, this time with baking powder solution.

 Leave it for half an hour before rinsing the stain through with a clean, wet cloth.
 If a stain is proving particularly persistent, it might be necessary to call in the big guns and order a dedicated stain remover such as the ones featured below.

 Be sure to test any new product on a small area of the mattress before using it liberally, and always check the manufacturer's guidelines before using chemically based stain removers.

 How to clean blood stains on a mattress